Students with children

 The Special Support Element of Maintenance loan is available to students who started their course after 1st September 2016.
 It is available to students who are eligible to receive means-tested benefits such as Income Support, Housing Benefit, or disability benefits such as Personal Independence Payment.
 Eligible students receive an uplift on their Maintenance Loan.
 The Special Support Element of Maintenance Loan is not taken into account as income when working out entitlement to means-tested benefits.

 Parents' Learning Allowance

 If you are a full-time home undergraduate student with dependent children you may be eligible for the non-repayable Parents’ Learning Allowance.
-The maximum entitlement is £1,573 for the 2016/17 academic year and £1,617 for the 2017/18 academic year, but how much you get depends on your income and that of your partner, spouse and any other dependants.
+The maximum entitlement is £1,716 for the 2019/20 academic year and £1,669 for the 2018/19 academic year.
+How much you get depends on your income and that of your partner, spouse and any other dependants.
 It is not counted as income when assessing your social security benefit entitlement.